rahulkj/rahulkj.github.io/_posts/2013-04-23-hosting-mobile-apps.md

 ---

 layout: post
 title: "📱 Hosting iOS and Android Apps from Your Own Portal"
 date:   2013-04-23 12:10:00 -0600
 tags:
+  - hosting
   - mobile
   - ios
+  - testing
   - android
-  - hosting
-  - testing
 categories:
-  - mobile
-  - development
+  - Programming

 ---

 Want to host your iOS and Android applications for development and QA testing?